thinkingcow/homeassistant/brazil/README.md

   custom GO code (speak), and as a bonus: abuse bash, keeping with the spirit of the rest of this repo.

+  ###mqtt_to_ws
-  mqtt_to_ws is the websocket relay, in advance of rewriting the web pages.
+  the websocket relay, in advance of rewriting the web pages.
+  ###tabbed2.bsl
+  first pass at a *static* site that uses websockets for server communication.
+    It displays all commands and responses directly from the MQTT strean (via the websocket relay).